am2512/baxter_final_project/README.md

 ## State machine: nodes, services, and their functionality

 The package operates similarly to a state machine.
 Upon completion of each task, the next one is called using a service.
+The full sequence of steps is controlled through a master node ([sequencer.py](https://github.com/am2512/baxter_final_project/blob/master/scripts/sequencer.py) node.)

 Key steps:

 **1. Initialize Baxter:**

 This is the initial stage in the sequence of events.
 Baxter is enabled, grippers are calibrated, and the left hand camera resolution is set to 1280x800.
+The exact code can be found here: [_init_baxter.py](https://github.com/am2512/baxter_final_project/blob/master/scripts/gripperControl.py).

 **2. Go to home position:**